-If you have more than one form of payment in your account, we'll only charge the one listed as your primary form of payment.
-It's also a good idea to add a backup form of payment in your account.
-This allows us to charge another card, if ever there's a problem charging your primary form of payment – and that ensures that your ads will always run!
+If you have more than one payment method in your account, we'll only charge the one listed as your primary payment method.
+It's also a good idea to add a backup payment method in your account.
+This allows us to charge another card, if ever there's a problem charging your primary payment method – and that ensures that your ads always run!

 The initial billing threshold for AdWords Express accounts is set at £50.
 The billing threshold is raised incrementally each time that your account spend hits the threshold before 30 days have ended.
 For example, £50 is first raised to £200, then to £350 and then to the final amount of £500.
 If your costs rise quickly, the amount that you're billed can exceed these thresholds.

 Say you’re just starting out with your AdWords Express account, and your initial threshold is £50.
 If you accrue £49 in costs within 30 days, you’ll be charged after 30 days, and your threshold will stay at £50 in the next billing cycle.

 However, if you accrue £50 in costs within the 30-day billing cycle:

 - You’ll be charged immediately.

 - Your threshold will increase to the next threshold amount, for example, £200.